 - 45 credits

-- A master’s thesis, professional project, or comprehensive exams
+- A master’s thesis, professional project, or advanced professional specialty proficiency

 Begin your Master of Science in Education program: